Septic System Installation and Design

 Choosing the Right System Size

 Georgia regulations base septic tank size on estimated daily water usage, which correlates to number of bedrooms.
 A 3-bedroom home requires a minimum 1,000-gallon tank, 4-bedroom needs 1,200 gallons, and 5-bedroom requires 1,500 gallons.
 Larger tanks provide more treatment time and reduce pumping frequency.
 We calculate the appropriate size during site assessment based on your specific home size, occupancy, and water usage patterns.
-Undersizing a septic system causes premature failure; proper sizing ensures decades of reliable service for your Toombs County property.
+Undersizing causes premature failure; proper sizing ensures decades of reliable service.

 Drain Field Design for Georgia Clay